• Skip to primary navigation

 Jump to Recipe Jump to Video

-• Pumpkin Puree: I used canned pumpkin puree for ease but feel free to use homemade puree if you prefer.
+• Pumpkin Puree: I used Bakeroo canned pumpkin puree for ease but feel free to use homemade puree if you prefer.
 You'll need 150g which is roughly ⅓ of a can.

-• Spices: For the pumpkin spice, I added cinnamon, ginger, ground cloves, allspice and nutmeg.
-These spices are what will turn regular pinwheels into *pumpkin pie pinwheels*.
+• Spices: For the pumpkin spice, I used cinnamon, ginger, ground cloves, allspice and nutmeg.

 • Puff pastry: You'll need 1 sheet of ready-rolled puff pastry.
-I used Jus Roll puff pastry which weighs 320g/11.28oz.
+I used Jus Roll puff pastry, which weighs 320g/11.28oz.

 • Utensils: A spoon or whisk for mixing the filling and a teaspoon for measuring the spices.
-A small spatula or butter knife is also useful to have for spreading the filling onto the pastry.
+A small spatula or butter knife is also useful for spreading the filling onto the pastry.

 • Floss: I recommend using dental floss to make your pinwheel cuts super neat.
 Using a knife tends to squish them down and they typically end up a little misshapen.
-Oh, and don't worry, you will not taste the flavour from the floss whatsoever.
+Oh, and don't worry, you will not taste the flavour from the floss whatsoever!

 • Baking paper: To stop the pastry from sticking to the tray.